How Close Should Your Hotel Be to the Subway in Seoul? Why 150–250m Makes a Big Difference

 Traveler walking from Seoul subway exit at night with suitcase

-For most first-time visitors, the most reliable hotel distance in central Seoul is usually within about 150 to 250 meters of the correct subway exit.
+The biggest hotel location mistake in Seoul often becomes clear during the final return of the day.
+For most first-time visitors, the most reliable hotel distance in central Seoul is within about 150 to 250 meters of the correct subway exit.
 That range often feels comfortably walkable when the route is flat, visible, and simple.
 Beyond that, convenience depends much more on slope, crossings, and exit clarity than on map distance alone.

 Why Map Distance and Real Walking Distance Feel Different in Seoul

-When travelers search for a hotel near subway Seoul, they usually focus on the straight-line radius shown on booking platforms.
-However, real movement begins underground, not at the station entrance icon.
+Map distance often underestimates real walking effort in Seoul.
+When travelers search for a hotel near a subway station, they usually focus on the straight-line radius shown on booking platforms.
+However, real movement begins underground — not at the station entrance icon.

 In many larger Seoul stations, reaching the street can take several minutes of internal walking before the outdoor route even begins.
 Platforms are often located deep below ground, and the transition to daylight may involve long corridors, escalators, and direction changes.